 Row A row in the bank has been activated, and ^tRCD has been met.
-No data bursts/ terminated.
+No data bursts/ active: accesses and no register accesses are in progress.

 Read: A READ burst has been initiated, with auto precharge disabled and has not yet terminated.